Skip Navigation

 Even though the land isn’t open to the public, it can still be seen from the Dane County-managed Lower Mud Lake Natural Resources Area, which is right across the river.
 Alan and Carol Breed will continue to own and farm the land.
 The soil on the property is great for farming.
 This land becomes even more important as more rural places are developed.

 “This property is remarkable for its agricultural, environmental, and historical significance,” said Ben Kollenbroich, who helped lead the project as the Town of Dunn’s former land use and conservation manager.
-“Thank you so much to the Breeds for wanting to ensure that this property is protected forever. and that it remains an agricultural, environmental, and historical treasure.”
+“Thank you so much to the Breeds for wanting to ensure that this property is protected forever, and that it remains an agricultural, environmental, and historical treasure.”

 The money to protect the land came from several sources: the Dane County Conservation Fund, the USDA’s Regional Conservation Partnership Program, the Town of Dunn’s Purchase of Development Rights Program, and Groundswell’s supporters.
-Since 1997, Groundswell and the Town of Dunn have worked together to protect over 4,000 acres of farmland and wetlands.
+Since 1997, Groundswell and the Town of Dunn have worked together to protect more than 4,000 acres of farmland and wetlands.

 Groundswell Conservancy has protected its first land in the Town of Dunkirk, closing on the Brehm Quayle Conservation Easement that will permanently preserve 175 acres of wetlands and rewilded farm fields near the Yahara River.